ATAGIT87/CarsSeles/README.md

-# this is my sample project
+# this is my sample project. this application is including Flask and Mariadb
 # there is 3 tables
     * car
     * insurance
     * owns (car,insurance)
 # To run this application, follow the command steps below
-# 1- docker-compose up --build
+# docker-compose up --build

-# this application is including Flask and Mariadb